PayDock/mobile-sdk-doc/setup/installation.md

 https://github.com/PayDock/ios-mobile-sdk
 ```

-2. Select the latest version number from our release page and enter it into the __Dependency rule__ field.
+2. Select the latest version number from our release page and enter it into the __Dependency Rule__ field.

 ![Add package](/img/Package_url.png)